antw/quinn/README.md

 Quinn
 =====

+Are you viewing this README on Github?
+Head to the [Quinn homepage][home] where all of the examples below are fully interactive.
+{:.github}

 [Quinn][github] is a jQuery-based library which creates sliders (aka. ranges, aka. track  bars) for HTML applications.
 The project is hosted on [GitHub][github]; you can report bugs and discuss features on the